Examine Mongolia's search for balance between environmental conservation and natural resource development.

 Independent Study Project

-In the final month of the program, you will conduct an Independent Study Project (ISP), pursuing original research.
+In the final month of the program, you can choose to conduct an Independent Study Project (ISP), pursuing original research.

 Sample ISP topics: